priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

 ChannelInterface
 ----------------

-This framework is supposed to allow communication between :code:`RlApplications` in a custom scenario.
-Therefore, it is the task of the framework user to set up the scenario and the communication channels between :code:`Nodes`.
+This framework is supposed to allow communication between :code:`RlApplication`\ s in a custom scenario.
+Therefore, it is the task of the framework user to set up the scenario and the communication channels between :code:`Node`\ s.
 This implies that the user has to provide the framework with an abstraction of a pre-configured channel over which data can be sent.
 Intuitively, this would be sockets.
 Nevertheless, the framework should prevent the user